 “You’re tapping into a dream I have,” said Rick Matthews, a professor of physics and director of Academic and Instructional Technology, in reference to the OBS.

 Given the ubiquity of digital content in academia and industry today, students who can create compelling digital content will have an advantage both in the classroom and in the job market.
-Matthews said the OBS makes learning how to tell a story with video a whole lot easier for students.

 Lin’s division is responsible for recording academic lectures from various departments; normally described as laborious, Lin believes the OBS will streamline this responsibility.
 As such, the OBS will empower professors to disseminate knowledge and build Wake Forest’s academic reputation.